Rehaman24/retail-etl-pipeline-airflow-gcp/README.md

 - [ ] Add CI/CD pipeline with GitHub Actions for automated DAG deployment
 - [ ] Create data lineage tracking with custom Airflow operators
 - [ ] Implement cost monitoring dashboard

 ---

-## License

-MIT License - Feel free to use this project as a template for your own data engineering work.

----